LittleRat Review

 Doweling / Drilling:

 Like box joints, doweling is fairly intolerant of error; you will most likely be using very few in any particular joint though.
 I'm not a big fan of using dowels because there are so many other stronger joints available.
 There are times though even for me where a dowel is the best joint for the situation.
 Unlike some other doweling techniques, the LittleRat will limit the dowel size to a few applicable router bit diameters.
 Aside from that, if you can place the stock under the LittleRat cutter, you can make some very accurately positioned dowel joints.
-The entry holes will of coarse be very clean due to the router - you will want to use a spiral upcut bit of the extra-long variety.
-Any problem encountered using this joint is most likely going to be due to the fact that dowels are not as uniform as the hole you will be making for them.
+The entry holes will be very clean due to the router - you will want to use a spiral upcut bit.

 Edge Profiles / Grooves: